Rob Burrow: Early life

-Playing career
+Club career

-2000s
+Burrow joined Leeds Rhinos in 1999, and spent the next couple of years in the academy ranks.
+He made his first team debut for Leeds in April 2001, appearing as a substitute in a defeat against Hull.
+He made his first start for the club a week later, scoring a try in a 6–36 defeat against Warrington Wolves.
+Burrow received further first team opportunities later in the season after Leeds first-choice scrum-half, Ryan Sheridan, was injured and had a number of impressive performances, most notably scoring two tries in a 23–18 win against reigning champions St Helens.
+He was named the Super League Young Player of the Year at the end of the season.

+Burrow played in his first final during the 2003 season, appearing as a substitute in the 2003 Challenge Cup final against Bradford Bulls at the Millennium Stadium, but suffered a concussion in the first half, and took no further part in the game as Leeds lost the match 20–22.

 Burrow played for the Leeds Rhinos from the interchange bench in their 2004 Super League Grand Final victory against the Bradford Bulls.
-As Super League IX champions, the Rhinos faced 2004 NRL season premiers, the Bulldogs in the 2005 World Club Challenge.
-Burrow played from the interchange bench, scoring a try in Leeds' 39–32 victory.
+As Super League IX champions, the Rhinos faced 2004 NRL season premiers, Canterbury-Bankstown Bulldogs in the 2005 World Club Challenge; Burrow played from the interchange bench, scoring a try in Leeds' 39–32 victory.
 He played for Leeds in the 2005 Challenge Cup Final at scrum half back in their loss against Hull FC.
 Later that year he played for the Leeds Rhinos at stand-off half back in their 2005 Super League Grand Final loss against Bradford Bulls.
+He was named in the Super League Dream Team for 2005.

-In June 2007, Burrow was called up to the Great Britain squad for the Test match against France.
-He was named as Leeds Rhinos Player of the Year for his performance throughout the 2007 season, and was named in the Super League Dream Team for the same year along with teammates Scott Donald, Jamie Peacock and Gareth Ellis.
+Burrow was named as Leeds Rhinos Player of the Year for his performance throughout the 2007 season, and was named in the Super League Dream Team for the same year along with teammates Scott Donald, Jamie Peacock and Gareth Ellis.
 He was the winner of the Harry Sunderland Award for a man of the match performance in 2007's Super League XII Grand Final, in which Leeds defeated St. Helens by 33 points to 6.
-He played a pivotal role in helping Great Britain to a 3–0 victory over New Zealand in the Gillette Fusion Test series in 2007.
-He was awarded the George Smith Medal as player of the series which he finished as top points scorer with 26 from two tries and nine goals.

 Burrow was named in the Super League Dream Team for 2008's Super League XIII season.
 He played in the 2008 Super League Grand Final victory over St. Helens.